WELCOME TO CHAPEL HILL

 Chapel Hill is a multicultural university town that is home to UNC-Chapel Hill and a resident population of 59,000.
 Hailed as “America’s Foodiest Small Town” by Bon Appetit Magazine, Chapel Hill is rapidly becoming a hot spot for pop American cuisine.
 It’s a trend-setting playground full of sights, sounds and tastes that make it the kind of place that authors, musicians, and artists call home.

 Historic Franklin Street in downtown Chapel Hill is home to more than 200 restaurants, bars, retail shops and service businesses.
-Enjoy festivals, special events, nightlife and cultural destinations including DSI Comedy Theater.
-Coming in 2017, the new Carolina Square and Blue Dogwood Public Market.
+Enjoy festivals, special events, nightlife and cultural destinations.
+140 West and Carolina Square are Franklin Street's hubs for outdoor happenings.

 Chapel Hill was, in fact, created to serve the University.
 When the University Of North Carolina Board Of Trustees chose the area around New Hope Chapel as the site for the first State University in 1793, they also named a committee to lay out a town adjacent to the site.
 Present day reminders of Chapel Hill's history are cherished by its citizens and admired by its visitors; quiet winding streets, wooded home sites, stone walls, and small shops surrounding the University add to the charm, mystique, and "small-town" atmosphere.